buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/Entities/IfcDamper.md

 # IfcDamper

-A damper typically participates in an HVAC duct distribution system and is used to control or modulate the flow of air.
+A damper typically participates in an HVAC duct distribution system and is used to control or modulate the flow of air.<!-- end of definition -->

 > HISTORY  New entity in IFC4